mekinney/Docs/aspnetcore/mvc/controllers/filters.md

 ## Resource Filters

 *Resource Filters* implement either the `IResourceFilter` or `IAsyncResourceFilter` interface, and their execution wraps most of the filter pipeline (only [Authorization Filters](#authorization-filters) run before them.
 Resource filters are especially useful if you need to short-circuit most of the work a request is doing.
-Caching would be one example use case for a resource filter, since if the response is already in the cache, the filter can immediately set a result and avoid the rest of the processing for the action.
+Caching is a typical use for resource filters, since they can avoid the rest of the pipeline if the response is already in the cache.

 The [short circuiting resource filter](#short-circuiting-resource-filter) shown earlier is one example of a resource filter.
 A very naive cache implementation (do not use this in production) that only works with `ContentResult` action results is shown below: